-Avoid insecticides until First Cover, if possible, and then use wettable Guthion.
-If plum curculio or red-banded leaf roller are problems, the Guthion program should be started at Petal Fall.
-Do not use Parathion on Golden Delicious until after Second Cover, and then at no higher rate than one pound of 15% wettable or its equivalent per 100 gallons.
+Avoid insecticides until First Cover, and then use wettable guthion.
+If fruit-feeding worms are a historic problem, add 15% wettable parathion at 1 pound per 100 gallons at the time of Pink.
+Do not use Parathion again on Golden Delicious until after Second Cover, and then at no higher rate than one pound of 15% wettable or its equivalent per 100 gallons.
 Any of the pesticide chemicals suggested for apples in Michigan may be used before Pink and after Second Cover without danger of injury to the fruit.

 Jonathan:-Although not as easily injured as Golden Delicious, this variety is russeted by certain pesticides when freezing temperatures (32° F. and lower) occur just before, during or shortly after Bloom.
-In years when the air temperature drops to 32° F. or lower at Bloom or shortly thereafter, use Captan through Second Cover.
+In years when the air temperature drops to 32° F. or lower at Bloom or shortly thereafter, use Captan through Second Cover, or Cyprex no higher than 1⁄4 pound per 100 gallons.

 Jonathan may be unfavorably russeted from the use of bordeaux or fixed copper plus hydrated lime during Bloom for the control of fireblight when freezing temperatures have occurred any time after Pink and before the application is made.
-See apple bloom schedule on page 13, for timing and materials for fireblight control.
+See apple schedule for timing and materials for fireblight control during and after Bloom.

-If back action beyond 25 hours is required to control scab, use mercury with half-strength Captan providing tree development is no later than Bloom.
-After Bloom for "back action", use Phygon XL at 1⁄2 pound plus Captan at 1 pound per 100 gallons.
+If back action beyond 25 hours is required to control scab, use mercury with half-strength captan providing tree development is no later than Bloom.
+After Bloom for "back action", use Dichlone at 1⁄2 pound plus captan at 1 pound per 100 gallons.
 If no freezing air temperatures occur at Pink or thereafter, any of the fungicides as suggested for apples in Michigan may be used with safety.

-The use of Parathion at Petal Fall following freezing injury close to Bloom frequently causes undue stem cavity russeting.
-Delay the use of an insecticide until First Cover except when necessary for the control of curculio or red-banded leaf roller.
-At First Cover use wettable Guthion.
+The use of parathion at Petal Fall following freezing injury close to Bloom frequently causes undue stem cavity russeting.
+Delay the use of an insecticide until First Cover and use wettable guthion.

-Any of the pesticide chemicals suggested for apples in Michigan may be used before Pink and after Second Cover without danger of injury to the fruit.
+Any of the pesticide chemicals suggested for apples in Michigan may be used before Bloom and after Second Cover without danger of injury to the fruit.

-Delicious:-Many Michigan growers experienced unfavorable russeting of Delicious in 1959, 1960 and some in 1961.
-In every case, these growers had used either Wettable Sulfur, Sulfur Paste, Lime-Sulfur or Phygon XL as a spray after Bloom.
-If freezing conditions (32° F. or lower) occur close to Bloom and/or if humid, rainy, cool conditions prevail after Bloom, the use of Sulfur pesticides or over-spraying with Phygon XL will russet Delicious, including the red sports.
-Avoid the use of these above-mentioned chemicals applied as a spray in or after Bloom, and there will be no problem of russeting of Delicious in Michigan.
+Delicious:-Many Michigan growers have experienced unfavorable russeting of Delicious.
+In every case, these growers had used either wettable sulfur, sulfur paste, lime-sulfur or Dichlone as a spray after Bloom.
+If freezing conditions (32° F. or lower) occur close to Bloom and/or if humid, rainy, cool conditions prevail after Bloom, the use of sulfur pesticides or over-spraying with Dichlone will russet Delicious, including the red sports.
+Avoid the use of these above-mentioned chemicals as a spray in or after Bloom, and there should be no problem of russeting of Delicious in Michigan.